Xilinx/Vitis_Libraries/docs/src/user_guide/L3/L3_example.rst

   ./example.exe PATH_TO_XCLBIN/example.xclbin PATH_TO_XCLBIN/config_info.dat

-**3. XFBLAS L3 code example**
+**3. Vitis BLAS L3 code example**

-The following is an example of how to use XFBLAS API.
+The following is an example of how to use Vitis BLAS API.
 Users always need to include header file xf_blas.hpp.

 .. code-block:: c++